 Growing penstemons usually requires a valiant effort to mimic wild conditions by creating rock gardens complete with crevices that these beautiful plants’ roots can inch their way into.
 Most species will suffer without well-aerated, quick draining soil, and can’t live with frequent summer irrigation.
 Unless you reside where the soil is naturally rocky or gravelly, providing fast drainage in the Pacific Northwest can be a bit challenging.
-But Penstemon ovatus likes moisture and will usually let you manage with whatever soil you have, providing it drains well and contains a fair amount of organic matter.
+But wait!
+Penstemon ovatus likes and needs moisture and will usually let you manage with whatever soil you have, providing it drains well and contains a fair amount of organic matter.

 How it grows